-Based on the policy applying prior to the SFT, the crediting rate for will continue to be based on the investment return of the Growth investment option even if a more conservative investment option is adopted for part or all of the assets.
+Based on the policy applying prior to the SFT, the crediting rate for will continue to be based on the investment return of the Growth investment option even if a more conservative investment option is adopted for part or all of the assets (as is currently the case for the School).

-Assuming that this policy is continued, this will be an important consideration for any School considering a change in investment strategy.
+Assuming that this policy is continued, this will be an important consideration for the Trustee and the School in considering any change to the investment strategy.